 His recovery was going very well.
 His physical therapist, Michelle, was a godsend and he loved the time that he had with her.
 Afterward, he would say that she worked him really hard, but he loved her voice and her approach.
 She was kind, gentle, and genuinely cared about his condition and his improvement.
 The night before she would come, he would get all prepared and say “Michelle is coming tomorrow!” with a big smile.
 It was a bright spot in his day.

-I was laid off from work one week after his release.
+I was laid off one week after his release.
 What a blessing in disguise!
-He was at my house – what we started calling our house – for 6 weeks and I was there with him 24 / 7.
+He was at my house – what we started calling our house – for 6 weeks and I was there with him 24/7.
 It was the most fantastic 6 weeks of my life.

-While we sat in the ER room for 15 hours, it became clear that Dion’s body was not responding to the treatments he was being given.
+While we sat in the ER room for 15 hours, it became clear that Dion’s body was not responding to the treatments he was given.
 The doctor said it was critical to sedate Dion and put him back on a ventilator.
 My fear turned into reality.
 I knew this was something that Dion would not survive.
 He was tired and weak.
 The KS had continued to grow and was now filling his lungs along with several different bacteria.

-We had – what I can only call — the most amazing and frank discussion I have ever had.
-We talked about what could happen in real terms, not skirting the issue at all.
-I told him that that it is clear that he may not make it through this.
+We had — what I can only call — the most amazing frank discussion I have ever had.
+We talked about what could happen in real terms.
+I said that it is clear that you may not make it through this.
 He said to me, “Ok.
 I understand.
 Either way, I’m not scared.”
 He was so strong and accepting of what was about to happen to him.
 I was so proud of him.
 We talked about what he wanted to have happen to him if he died (resuscitation, cremation, this celebration).
 He had a few specific things of his that he wanted to ensure others received.

 His approach to this conversation really put me at peace.
 It was clear he was ready to go.
 I had the honor and privilege to thank him for what he meant to me, to tell him I love him more than I could really express, and to say goodbye.
 He also thanked me for everything that I had done for him and we held hands.
 When the doctor’s came in, I gave him a kiss on his forehead and said goodbye again.
 As I was leaving the room, I turned around and he was sitting upright in bed, looked at me, said “thank you” and then “goodbye” and waved a little sweet wave.